Kingswood School: Music

 Kingswood School also has a Music Department, providing students with the opportunity to be part of numerous choirs, orchestras, bands and ensembles, including Westwood Voices, Westwood Orchestra, Senior Choir, Chamber Choir, Westwood Orchestra, Brass Ensemble, String Group and Clarinet Group.
 The school Jazz Band, "KJO" (Kingswood Jazz Orchestra), performs on the first night of Bath International Music Festival in Bath's Green Park Station.
 Visiting music teachers offer tuition in a range of instruments, and the school provides opportunities for pupils to perform individually in regular informal lunchtime and teatime concerts, as well as in ensembles in the larger Christmas and Spring Concerts.
 The school also has 15–20 music scholars who contribute to the musical life of the school and perform in an annual concert in January.

 The composer John Sykes was a teacher at the school from 1936, and was Director of Music from 1952 until his death ten years later.
 The school holds his manuscripts in the John Sykes Archive.

 Kingswood Theatre

 Used by the school during term time and available for hire during school holidays, Kingswood Theatre is on the site of the senior school.
-The theatre was officially opened in 1994 by Sir Edward Heath and completed a partial refurbishment in 2010.
+The theatre was officially opened in 1994 by Sir Edward Heath and completed partial refurbishments in 2010 and was refurbished again in 2024.
 The theatre has 366 seats with a capacity of 450.
 The theatre has been used by BBC Question Time on a number of occasions.